 loading, please wait...

 Hi, my name is Matthew Bierman!
-I am currently a junior at The University of Texas at Dallas, majoring in Computer Science.
-I graduated from Faith Lutheran High School in Las Vegas, Nevada, where I was born and raised.
-This summer, I am working at AT&T in Dallas, Texas as a Software Development Intern.
-Some of my areas of interest include frontend web development, machine learning, and project management.
-I am also the Vice President for the Association for Computing Machinery (ACM), the largest computer science student organization at UT Dallas.
+I am a junior at The University of Texas at Dallas, majoring in Computer Science.
+In May 2018, I founded a digital agency called Dot Slash Digital.
+I also work at AT&T in Dallas, Texas as a Software Development Co-op.
+Some of my interests include frontend web development, data science, and project management.
+Additionally, I am the Vice President for the Association for Computing Machinery (ACM), the largest computer science student organization at UT Dallas.

 Feel the Breeze